cuustard/uni/SCC.131.md

 CPU contains

 - ALU + CU and Cache Memory
-- Logically the same as above diagram
+- Logically the same as the above diagram

 ![Von Neumman Architecture](images/VonNeummanDiagram2.png "Diagram of Von Neumman")

 ### Harvard

-Instructions and data stored in separate memories to overcome the bottleneck of Von Neumman.
-This allows parrallel access to data and instruction so this can be faster.
+Instructions and data are stored in separate memories to overcome the bottleneck of Von Neumman.
+This allows parallel access to data and instruction so this can be faster.

 ![Harvard Architecture](images/harvradDiagram.png "Diagram of Harvard")